Choretly/Choretly/README.md

 * Jobs Tracker List
     * Jumps to more detailed view of selected job
 * Detailed View of Job
+    * Timer tracker for job
     * Edit Page to update, add, or remove information
     * Opens expanded map view of location of Job
+    * Upon completion of job, ability to send invoice or process payment
 * Expanded Map
     * Navigation Applicaiton
 * Profile